fabio-d/xc16plusplus/README.md

  * `bin/bin/coff-paplus` (symlink to `coff-pa`)
  * `bin/bin/elf-paplus` (symlink to `elf-pa`)

-On **Windows**, you need Administrator rights in order to create symbolic links.
+On **Windows**, you have to copy those files, instead of symlinking them.
 Therefore, no symbolic links are included in Windows packages.
-Instead, a `bin\create_xc16plusplus_symlinks.cmd` is provided, which can be copied to XC16's `bin` directory and run as Administrator to automatically create the symbolic links directly on the target system.
-After creating the links, the script will show a confirmation message.
+Instead, a `bin\create_xc16plusplus_symlinks.cmd` is provided, which can be copied to XC16's `bin` directory (the outer one, not `bin\bin`!) and run as Administrator to automatically copy the necessary files directly on the target system.
+After creating the copies, the script will show a confirmation message.
 You can delete it afterwards.

 ## Building XC16++ from source